 Just like with food, makeup comes with expiration dates that let you know the lifespan of the product before the components degrade and become harmful.

 After the expiration date, the composition will likely start to undergo changes and shouldn’t be applied to the skin.

-Good quality makeup often lasts much longer, but still has an expiration date that needs to be respected.
+Good-quality makeup often lasts much longer, but still has an expiration date that you need to respect.